 - External pen test

-Organizations might not consider internal attacks as a major threat, however, the damage that can be done is enormous and should be taken very seriously.
 An internal pen test is an attempt to penetrate and gain access to enterprise information systems, and it is done from the perspective of an attacker who has access to the internal network or works with limited access to the network.

-In computers where there is adequate hardening the actions that an attacker can do are limited.
+In computers where it is adequate hardening the actions that an attacker can do are limited.
 During an internal penetration test, the pen tester tries to raise their permissions (escalation) as much as possible, thereby gaining access to all the devices that are included in the test.

 As proof for examination, evidence is usually sent to confirm the findings, such as: